connectjunkie/homebridge-beoplay/README.md

           ]
         }
       ]

+**Option 3: Configure via HOOBS:**

+Within the HOOBS interface you will  be presented with a "Devices" box within the interface when first installing the plugin.
+This should be configured as above ("Option 2: Configure Manually"), by supplying only the values for the `devices` section, as below:

+          [
+            {
+              "name": "Bedroom Speakers",
+              "ip": "192.168.x.x"
+            },
+            {
+              "name": "Living Room TV",
+              "ip": "192.168.x.x"
+            }
+          ]

+## Options

 Only the name and ip options are required, however there are a number of optional parameters supported in order to modify the device behaviour: